pagkly/Zed/Investopedia3/What You Need to Know About Cross Culture.md

 In some cultures, casual touching is common, while in others it would be viewed as disrespectful or worse.

-Cross culture extends to [body language](https://www.investopedia.com/articles/pf/12/leadership-skils.asp), physical contact, and perceptions of personal space.
+Cross culture extends to [[body language]](https://www.investopedia.com/articles/pf/12/leadership-skils.asp), physical contact, and perceptions of personal space.
 In cultures that adhere to strict religious standards, interactions between members of the opposite sex, even in the business sphere, may be complicated.

 Body language such as hand gestures may be frowned upon or, worse yet, may have meanings that were entirely unintended.
 In some cultures, casual touching is common, while in others it is viewed as rude, disrespectful, or worse.